Subcategory (RNA class) for MIR3620 Gene

 GeneCards Summary for MIR3620 Gene

 MIR3620 (MicroRNA 3620) is an RNA Gene, and is affiliated with the miRNA class.
 Diseases associated with MIR3620 include Cholera.
-Among its related pathways are Integrated Pancreatic Cancer Pathway and Insulin Signaling.
+Among its related pathways are Transport to the Golgi and subsequent modification and Metabolism.
 An important paralog of this gene is ARF3.

 UniProtKB/Swiss-Prot for MIR3620 Gene

 GTP-binding protein that functions as an allosteric activator of the cholera toxin catalytic subunit, an ADP-ribosyltransferase.
 Involved in protein trafficking among different compartments.
 Modulates vesicle budding and uncoating within the Golgi complex.
 Deactivation induces the redistribution of the entire Golgi complex to the endoplasmic reticulum, suggesting a crucial role in protein trafficking.
 In its GTP-bound form, its triggers the association with coat proteins with the Golgi membrane.
 The hydrolysis of ARF1-bound GTP, which is mediated by ARFGAPs proteins, is required for dissociation of coat proteins from Golgi membranes and vesicles.
 The GTP-bound form interacts with PICK1 to limit PICK1-mediated inhibition of Arp2/3 complex activity; the function is linked to AMPA receptor (AMPAR) trafficking, regulation of synaptic plasicity of excitatory synapses and spine shrinkage during long-term depression (LTD).